wasn-eu/CubeCell_Getting_Started/README.md

 - HDC1080
 - SHT2x

-OneWire Sensors are supported now on PIN GPIO1
+OneWire Sensors are supported now on PIN GPIO1.

 ## Use CubeCell Configurator for CubeCell configuration

 - Login to TTN and create a new device.
 Get your keys from TTN.
+- Open the CubeCell Configurator
   - Select your COM Port and click connect.
   - Keys and DutyCycle are read from the CubeCell device.
   - Type in your Keys and DutyCycle.
   - Click on Write

 ![Configurator](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator.PNG)

-Now the keys are set and the CubeCell device will reboot.
+Now the keys are saved and the CubeCell device will reboot.

 ## The Things Network decoder
 Login to TTN and define the decoder.